 This mini carrot cake is small, but big on flavor and spice!
-It’s moist and tender, perfectly sweet and spiced, and full of lots of fresh carrots, toasted pecans, and crushed pineapple.
+It's moist and tender, perfectly sweet and spiced, and full of lots of fresh carrots, toasted pecans, and crushed pineapple.
 And you know I had to drape it all with my brown butter cream cheese frosting!
-It’s such a decadent cake, perfect for a holiday, birthday celebration, or anytime!
-Sometimes you’re just craving a mini carrot cake!
+It's such a decadent cake, perfect for a holiday, birthday celebration, or anytime!
+Sometimes you're just craving the best mini carrot cake recipe!

 How do you make a carrot cake moist from scratch?